futel/twilio-sip-server/README-deploy.md

 # Notes

+To check a client connection: in the web console, voice:SIP domains:direct-futel-[nonemergency-]prod.sip.twilio.com:":registered SIP endpoints.
+Search for the credential name.
+There isn't a way to do this programmatically.

 todo:
   - use the cli to remove a credential
   - use the cli to CRUD a phone number